Discrete and zeta-regularized determinants of the Laplacian on polygonal domains with Dirichlet boundary conditions: Reference geometries for the continuum heat kernel

-are convergent; by rescaling $x$ we see that this is in fact independent of $t$, and by rotating and translating appropriately we see that in fact it depends only on $\varphi(C)$; I will not calculate the exact form, however.
+are convergent; by rescaling $x$ we see that this is in fact independent of $t$, and by rotating and translating appropriately we see that in fact it depends only on $\varphi(C)$; an exact expression is given in \cite{MS67.eig}.
 We also have